 Barrier #1: The limited mainstreaming of climate change adaptation, in particular climate-resilient agriculture, into planning is a barrier hindering its deployment in the Dead Valley Sine, and consequently sustainability of actions initiated.
 Lack of integration results from insufficient capacity of local institutions to support planning and implementation of climate-resilient agriculture, for the benefit of vulnerable communities.
-In cases where adaptation integration is effective, its implementation faces serious capacity deficit, due partly, to the centralization of climate governance at the national level, which does not facilitate the availability of information and resources to local users.
-The dependance to central governments for resources and technical capacities, to deliver and scale up local adaptation initiatives should be unshackled to reinforced local climate action.
-This bottom-up adaptation strategy will be possible when solid collaboration networks (vertical and horizontal), are engaged in all decision segments.
+In areas where adaptation integration is effective25, implementation suffers from a capacity deficit, due partly, to the centralization of climate governance at the national level, which does not facilitate the availability of information and resources.
+Local governments often depend on national and subnational governments for their resources, capacities, to deliver and scale up local adaptation initiatives.
+Loose dependencies to national and subnational governments hinder climate action.
+Henceforth, in the absence of substantive deliberate collaboration networks (vertical and horizontal), implementation often remains deficient because of reduce engagement to all decision segments.

-Barrier #2: Loss of productivity and declining soil fertility is considered, as the largest or most important form of land degradation in the country, while agriculture and forestry are the major sectors affected.
-In the Dead Sine Valley, multiple droughts and rising sea level rise have increased the salinization of land and water resources, leading to yields and farm incomes decline, compromising smallholder farmers' livelihood, and threatening the ecological integrity of agroecosystems.
-Against this background, local communities' resilience is strongly related to sustainable land and water management solutions that equip them with tools to recover from land degradation and build resilient and productive ecosystems.
+Barrier #2: Loss of productivity and declining soil fertility is considered, as the largest or most important form of land degradation in the country26, while agriculture and forestry are the major sectors affected.
+In the Dead Sine Valley, multiple droughts and rising sea level rise have increased the salinization of land and water resources, leading to yields and farm incomes decline27, compromising smallholder farmers' livelihood, and threatening the ecological integrity of agroecosystems.
+Against this background, local communities' resilience is strongly tied to sustainable land and water management solutions that equip them with tools to recover from land degradation and build resilient and productive ecosystems.

-Barrier #3: The value chain approach implemented by some initiatives, produced significant results, demonstrating that it is possible to develop subsistence crop value chains to meet the demands of profitable markets.
+Barrier #3: The value chain approach implemented by some initiatives28, produced significant results, demonstrating that it is possible to develop subsistence crop value chains to meet the demands of profitable markets.
 The essence of adaptation to climate change for poor smallholders' farmers is to balance the dual need for food and cash and not necessarily opposing them.
 However, we note a lack of a climate-resilient value-chain approach (production, processing, marketing), thereby reducing potential to generate business opportunities for vulnerable communities, with the aim to sustain in the long-term financing of the adaptation practices.
-These negative dynamics are, partly due to the weak organization and professionalization of vulnerable groups in the project area.
+These negative dynamics are, partly due, to the weak organization and professionalization of vulnerable groups in the project area.
 Addressing underfinanced climate-resilient value chains that limits smallholder farmers' resilience, in particular women and young people's, will help improve access to skills, inputs, infrastructure and markets needed to shift away from a traditional agriculture to climate resilient agriculture, diversifying cropping system to spread risk.

-The project's theory of change is built to overcome these barriers while complementing ongoing initiatives in the intervention zone.
-The proposed project's outcomes and outputs identified as solutions, to overcome these barriers, include:
+The project's theory of change is built to overcome these barriers while complementing ongoing

-&lt;sup>26 A guide for local planning that incorporates climate change considerations exist, and some municipalities have developed Climate-sensitive local plans.
+25 A guide for local planning that incorporates climate change considerations exist, and some municipalities have developed Climate-sensitive local plans.

-&lt;sup>27 Dieng M, et al. (2023), Sustainable land management policy to address land degradation: linking old forest management practices in Senegal with new REDD+ requirements.
+26 Dieng M, et al. (2023), Sustainable land management policy to address land degradation: linking old forest management practices in Senegal with new REDD+ requirements.

-&lt;sup>28 Bineta Faye, et al (2019) : " Évolution des terres salées dans le nord de l'estuaire du Saloum (Sénégal) ", Géomorphologie : relief, processus, environnement [En ligne], vol.25 - n°2 | 2019.
+27 Bineta Faye, et al (2019): " Évolution des terres salées dans le nord de l'estuaire du Saloum (Sénégal) ", Géomorphologie: relief, processus, environnement [En ligne], vol.25 - n°2 | 2019.

-&lt;sup>29 PAFA/PAFA-E and PADAER.
+28 PAFA/PAFA-E and PADAER.